-Planning Appeals Performance PP2

-There are no targets as such for appeals, although of course the Council tries to make decisions on planning applications in a way which leads to as few appeals, and as few successful appeals, as possible. way which
+There are no local performance targets for appeals, although of course the Council's intent is to make decisions on planning applications in a way which leads to as few appeals as possible and if appeals are submitted then so that the decision can be defended.

-There is no real value in trying to make a year-on-year comparison because each appeal relates to a separate planning application and a different set of circumstances, however to observe that a significant increase in the number of appeals being lost over several years would suggest that the Council needed to look closely at reviewing its decision making processes or planning policies.
-The percentage of appeals upheld in 2019-20 has improved compared to the last monitoring round and whilst the number of appeals made in response to the authority's decisions has increased from last year's number it is comparable to previous years.
+There is no real value in trying to make a year-on-year comparison because each appeal relates to a separate planning application and a different set of circumstances.
+However, to observe that a significant increase in the number of appeals being lost over several years would suggest that the Council needed to look closely at reviewing its decision-making processes or planning policies.

+Having said that, the percentage of appeals upheld in 2020-21 has decreased slightly compared to the last monitoring round.
+More importantly the number of appeals made in response to the authority's decisions has decreased from last year's number and is the lowest number of appeals in the last five years, in the context of an already low number of appeals submitted overall.

+Planning appeals statistics

-ıs years
+Previous years

-2019- 20 2015- 16 2016- 17 2017- 18 2018- 19
+2020-21 2016-17 2017-18 2018-19 2019-20

-Planning appeals Total appeals 15 14 20 16 9
+Total appeals 5 20 16 9 15

-statistics for last five Appeals upheld 7 2 6 7 3
+Appeals upheld 2 6 7 3 7

-years Percentage of appeals upheld 47% 14% 30% 56% 33%
+Percentage of appeals upheld 40% 30% 56% 33% 47%

-nowsley C anagemen •
+Source: Knowsley Council Development Management Monitoring System